How To Apply

 As an applicant to the Bar of Tennessee, you are responsible for ensuring that all documents are submitted to the Tennessee Board of Law Examiners (TBLE) in a timely manner, even if the documents are coming from a third party.
 You will be notified at least once by the TBLE that there is a deficiency in your file if you submit your application and pay the filing fee on or before the Initial Deadline.
 If you begin your application or pay the application filing fee after the Initial Deadline, you will not receive notification of any deficiencies.
 Documents must be received on or before the final deadline or you will not be eligible to sit for the bar examination.
 Notice of a deficiency does not entitle the Applicant to an extension of time to submit the required documentation.
 Neither the application nor the fees are transferable or refundable if you fail to complete your application prior to the deadline.

 The process for submitting an application re-examination is completed online at synergy.tnble.com.
-You must finalize and submit your Synergy application before you make payment.
+You must finalize and submit your Synergy application before you make payment, which can be made online by credit card at the end of the process.
 We cannot accept payment without a Synergy application.
 Hard copies of applications are not accepted.
 Applications for Re-Examination are governed by Tennessee Supreme Court Rule 7, Sections 3.01 and 3.03 and Board Policy P-3.01 and P-3.03.

 STEPS TO TAKE TO COMPLETE YOUR APPLICATION